aziontech/bundler/examples/hugo-static/README.md

 Remember to install Vulcan for Development locally.

-Than you can install and forge the exemple.
+Then you can install and forge the exemple.
 ```
 npm install